Kragrathea/pgcode/README.md

 You may have to enable [octoprint_compat] in moonraker.conf file.

+## Mixed Content (e.g., Reverse Proxies)

+If you're using a reverse proxy and it's serving your front-end via https://, then it's likely your browser won't allow mixing the http:// calls to your moonraker instance.
+A simple fix is to create another reverse proxy endpoint to moonraker.
+For example, if you access Fluidd on https://myprinter.example.com, create a new domain name such as https://api-myprinter.example.com pointing to moonraker's host and port.

+Alertnatively, you can configure your browser to allow "mixed content" (which is no longer the default on some modern browsers) to both the secure and insecure content.
+This option may not be available on every browser, however, particularly some mobile browsers.

 # Manually setting server via URL parameter

 If your server is located on another machine or isn't being detected you can specifiy it on the command line like this: